 Background or "reference" sources are a great place to start your research.
-They are also incredibly useful for gleaning background information to use in situating your biography subject in a time period or events with which you aren't familiar.
 Reference works include bibliographies, scholarly encyclopedias, dictionaries, handbooks, and other sources that provide overviews of topics and suggestions for further reading.

-A scholarly encyclopedia of potentially great use in the early stages of your research project.
-Each article has a discussion of the literature, including primary sources.
-A great starting point for finding more sources and arranged into browsable subject areas.
+A scholarly encyclopedia, often really useful for a variety of U.S. history research topics.
+Each article has a discussion of the literature, including primary sources -- a great starting point for finding more sources.
+Examples of articles include:

 Oxford Handbooks Online

-The following bibliographic databases will be helpful for finding secondary sources, especially scholarly/peer-reviewed journal articles, magazine articles, book reviews, and citations to book chapters and edited collections of books.
+Searching these databases will allow you to check for the latest scholarly articles, reviews of books, citations to book chapters, and more in a wide array of historical journals.
 Please note: the full text of articles will not always be available in these databases.
-If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article:
+If you find the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article.